cghimire/Healthcare-Data-Analytics/README.md

 ![alt text](https://github.com/cghimire/Healthcare-Data-Analytics/blob/master/Decision%20Tree.png "Decision tree")

-*The	decision	tree	demonstrates	the length	of	stay	for the	patients	with	probabilities and	percentage.
-For	example,	if	the	total	cost	is	less	than	227e+3	(227000),	the	patient	is	more	likely	to stay	almost	5	days.
-On	the	other	hand, if	the	charge	is	greater than	22,7000,	the	patient is	more likely	to	stay	55	days and	so	on*.
+*The decision tree demonstrates the length of stay for patients with probabilities and percentages.
+For example, if the total cost is less than 227e+3 (22,7000), the patient is more likely to stay for almost five days.
+Also, the patient stays for fifty-five days if the charge is more than 22,7000 and so on*.

 ## Conclusion
 * The patients, who	stays	in	a	hospital	while	under	treatment, are	mostly	older (over	75	years	old) and are	more female	in	comparison to	male.